Why is the government subsidising pollution in the form of free credits?

 What are the decarbonisation options in these industries, and how much could they reduce emissions by currently?

 New Zealand Steel’s decarbonisation potential is already being partially realised through the introduction of Electric Arc furnaces, thanks to co-investment by the previous government of $130 million.
 This will reduce its emissions by 45%.
 Details of how much NZ Steel’s allocation of free carbon credits will be affected by this decarbonisation and the receipt of direct funds from the government to enable this have not been made clear.
-Further reductions are possible for NZ Steel by using green hydrogen to reduce ironsands into iron, which would require a large amount of additional renewable energy to produce the green hydrogen.
-If this was done, NZ Steel’s emissions would be negligible.
+Further reductions are possible for NZ Steel by using green hydrogen to reduce ironsands into iron.
+This would require a large amount of additional renewable energy to produce the green hydrogen, but if done, NZ Steel’s emissions would be negligible.

 Most concrete emissions are from cement production.
-Emissions can be reduced emissions by around 10% by reducing the amount of cement in concrete and using other waste materials.
-Furthermore, the cement production process can be partially decarbonised through switching out fuel sources from fossil fuels (already doing this through waste tyres, but more sustainable alternatives like woodchip from forestry waste can be used too).
+Emissions can be cut by around 10% by reducing the amount of cement in concrete and using other waste materials.
+The cement production process itself can be partially decarbonised through switching out fuel sources from fossil fuels (they're already doing this through waste tyres, but more sustainable alternatives like woodchip from forestry waste can be used too).
 Concrete is a widely available and cheap product.
-Increase in costs due to increased carbon price may lead to a more discerning use of it in construction for essential areas.
-The Cement importer Holcim supports the introduction of a Carbon Border Adjustment Mechanism as a better alternative to free credits already.
+If its cost increased due to increased carbon price, this could lead to more discerning use of concrete in construction - focusing on essential areas.
+The cement importer Holcim already supports the introduction of a Carbon Border Adjustment Mechanism as a better alternative to free credits.

-Ballance Agri-Nutrients produces 1.9% of New Zealand’s emissions (from direct production process.
-Much more from use on farms.)
-Can be reduced by 100% on current technology.
-Synthetic nitrogen fertiliser releases a lot more climate pollution when used on farms, in the form of nitrous oxide emissions, and methane through enabling dairy intensification, however these emissions do not currently fall under the ETS.
-On it’s own, the production of synthetic nitrogen fertiliser can be fully decarbonised.
-Ballance has outlined a ‘Te Ata’ plan, which if implemented, could achieve 50% reduction from switching out natural gas to renewable supply for fuel for manufacturing fertiliser.
-The other 50% of emissions can be decarbonised through green hydrogen used as a feedstock in the chemical process to create the fertiliser, when that hydrogen is sourced via renewable energy.
+Ballance Agri-Nutrients produces 1.9% of New Zealand’s emissions.
+This is just from their from direct production process.
+Greenhouse gas emissions released from the use of synthetic nitrogen fertiliser on farms (nitrous oxide, and methane by enabling dairy intensification) do not currently fall under the Emissions Trading Scheme.
+However, the technology already exists to fully decarbonise the production process.
+Ballance has outlined a ‘Te Ata’ plan, which if implemented, could achieve 50% reduction from switching out natural gas to renewable fuel.
+The other 50% of emissions can be decarbonised through green hydrogen used as a feedstock in the chemical process to create the fertiliser (if that hydrogen is sourced via renewable energy).

-Methanex is responsible for 2.9% of New Zealand’s emissions Methanex uses fossil gas to produce methanol.
-The conventional methanol produced in New Zealand cannot be fully decarbonised, just made more efficient.
-A blend of alternative fuels like biogas can be used, but the core product is based off fossil fuels.
-This does not have a place in New Zealand’s low carbon future beyond 2030, according to the Climate Commission.
-Due to 95% of methanol produced being exported, methanex would not benefit from a carbon border mechanism.
-It will be important to have a just transition for methanex workers.
+Methanex is responsible for 2.9% of New Zealand’s emissions, through their use of fossil fuels to produce methanol.
+While the production process can be made more efficient, and/or a blend of alternative fuels like biogas can be used, conventional methanol production cannot be fully decarbonised.
+The core product is based off fossil fuels.
+It therefore does not have a place in New Zealand’s low carbon future beyond 2030, according to the Climate Commission.
+Due to 95% of methanol produced being exported, Methanex would not benefit from a Carbon Border Mechanism.
+It will be important to have a just transition for Methanex workers.

 Tiwai Point smelter produces 0.8% of New Zealand’s emissions, and uses 13% of the country’s electricity supply.
-Direct emissions come from smelting the alumina into aluminium.
-The direct emissions can be erased by replacing the carbon anode with another material.
+Direct emissions - which come from smelting alumina into aluminium - can be erased by replacing the carbon anode with another material.
 Rio Tinto is already using an emissions free anode in production in Canada, in partnership with the Canadian government and Apple.
 There are also indirect emissions from the huge energy demand in the smelting process.
-By using so much of New Zealand's electricity supply, Tiwai smelter maintains demand for burning coal in the electricity grid.
+By using so much of New Zealand's electricity supply, Tiwai smelter maintains demand for burning coal.

-A 2021 government reform removed industrial allocation for NZAS electricity-related emissions, however under its recently announced electricity supply contract, the smelter will qualify again for electricity- related free carbon credits.
+A 2021 government reform removed industrial allocation for NZ Aluminium Smelters electricity-related emissions, but this has been recently reinstated under its new electricity supply contract.
 If reactivated at previous levels, this will lead total a further 15 million credits on top of what it already receives, worth nearly $2 billion over the 20 year life of the contract.

-Most emissions from wood processing are in process heat from two processes: kiln drying of timber, and MDF/particle board creation.
+Most emissions from wood processing come from two processes: kiln drying of timber, and MDF/particle board creation.
 Although only 12.5% of energy used in wood processing is non-renewable (mostly natural gas, some coal), this accounts for ~75% of wood processing emissions.
-So replacing non-renewable fuels with renewable options will significantly reduce emissions.
-However most likely these are for high-heat needs - this is technically possible, but requires large investment to create high heat with renewables.
-This requires government investment and stuctural support in the wood processing industry transformation.
+So, replacing non-renewable fuels with renewable options will significantly reduce emissions.
+However, most of their fuel use likely has high heat needs, which is difficult with renewables.
+It would require government investment and structural support in the wood processing industry transformation.

 How does a Carbon Border Mechanism work, and are any other places using one?